Enjuu/docs/website-docs/en/enjuu!bot.md

-eb:best <Player> | Shows the best score for the player. eb:isonline <Player> | Checks if the player is online. eb:user <Player> | Shows the profile of the player. eb:invite <Player> | Invites this bot to your server.
+eb:best <Player> | Shows the best score for the player. eb:isonline <Player> | Checks if the player is online. eb:user <Player> | Shows the profile of the player. eb:invite <Player> | Invites this bot to a server.